Science

 Subsurface mine chambers provide a promising solution for durably storing waste biomass.
 Their depth maintains stable temperatures naturally, and their enclosed design allows for the creation of low-oxygen conditions needed to slow or halt decomposition.
 Additionally, the use of existing chambers avoids the need to build completely new infrastructure.

-This module has been designed for both mines that are currently in operation and those that have closed or are closing.
-The robust storage and monitoring requirements included in the draft BSSM Module will enable the issuance of carbon removal certificates with a durability of over 1,000 years.
+This module is designed for subsurface mines that are currently in operation as well as those that have closed or are closing.
+The robust storage and monitoring requirements included in the BSSM Module will enable the issuance of carbon removal certificates with a durability of over 1,000 years.

-Carbon removal supplier Rewind provided extensive feedback during the development of the module and aims to generate carbon removal certificates from its DMS Georgia project under it.
+Carbon removal supplier Rewind provided extensive feedback during the development of the module.
+Rewind aims to generate carbon removal certificates from its Deep Mine Storage Georgia project using the BSSM module.

 Ram Amar, Co-Founder and CEO of Rewind, said: